justinstrauss/softdev_fallprojects/README.md

 [**Scalable Vector Graphics**](https://github.com/stuycs-softdev/submissions/tree/master/6/svg/jstrauss)
 *Due Date*: Monday, 2/23
-*Description*: Fill the Buckets - Release drops of water into moving buckets to accumulate the most points before the game ends when one of the buckets overflows.
+*Description*: Fill the Buckets - Release drops of water into moving buckets to accumulate the most points before the game ends when one of the buckets overflows. (recreated with SVG)

 [**HTML Canvas Animation**](https://github.com/stuycs-softdev/submissions/tree/master/6/canvas/jstrauss)
 *Due Date*: Wednesday, 2/11
-*Description*: Fill the Buckets - Release drops of water into moving buckets to accumulate the most points before the game ends when one of the buckets overflows.
+*Description*: Fill the Buckets - Release drops of water into moving buckets to accumulate the most points before the game ends when one of the buckets overflows. (made with HTML Canvas)

 Soft Dev Fall Projects Period 7
 ==============